Table of Contents

 The layers and innervation of the GI tract

-Going from the luminal surface to the outer surface, the following layers are distinguisged:
+Starting from the luminal to the outer surface, the layers of the GI tract include:

 - The intrinsic nervous system of the intestinal wall/the enteric nervous system (ENS)

 - The autonomic nervous system

-The nerve cells of the nervous system of the intestinal wall are able to operate independently, but are subject to regulation by the neurons of the autonomic nervous system.
-By means of the parasympathetic fibers of the vagus nerve (cranial nerve X) and of the nervi splanchnici pelvini, secretion from the GI tract and also its motility are increased, in that the activity of ENS neurons is thereby enhanced.
-The sympathetic fibers, on the other hand, have exactly the opposite effect.
-Originating in the thoracic and upper lumbar regions of the spinal cord, they decrease both secretion and the motility of the GI tract by inhibiting the neurons of the ENS.
+The nerve cells of the intestinal wall operate independently but are subject to regulation by the neurons of the autonomic nervous system.
+The secretions from the GI tract as well as its motility are increased by the parasympathetic fibers of the vagus nerve (cranial nerve X) and of the pelvic splanchnic nerves, resulting in enhanced activity of the ENS neurons.
+The sympathetic fibers, however, have exactly the opposite effect.
+Originating in the thoracic and upper lumbar regions of the spinal cord, they decrease both GI secretion and motility by inhibiting the neurons of the ENS.

-- The voluntary phase
+- Voluntary phase